Zalmoxis: Religion of the Getae

 Strabo in his Geography mentions a certain Deceneus (Dékainéos) whom he calls a γόητα "magician".
 According to Strabo, king Burebista (82–44 BC) hired Deceneus, who had been in Egypt, to "tame" his people.
 As a sign of the people's obedience, they consented to destroy all their wines as ordered by Deceneus.
 The "reform of Deceneus" is the interpretation by the 6th-century bishop and historian Jordanes, who includes the Getae in his history of the Goths (as assumed ancestors of the Goths).
 Jordanes describes how Deceneus taught the Getae philosophy and physics.
 Even if it is more probable that Jordanes interjected his own philosophical knowledge into the text, many modern Romanian authors consider that Deceneus was a priest who reformed the religion of the Getae, changing the worship of Zalmoxis into a popular religion and imposing strict religious rules, such as the restriction of wine consumption.
-Jean Coman deems this prohibition as the origin of the dietary restrictions followed by the modern Orthodox Church during Lent.

 According to Iamblichus (280–333 AD), "for instructing the Getae in these things, and for having written laws for them, Zalmoxis was by them considered as the greatest of the gods."

 Aristotle is said, in the brief epitome of his Magicus given by Diogenes Laertes, to have compared Zalmoxis with the Phoenician Okhon and Libyan Atlas.
 Some authors assume Zalmoxis was another name of Sabazius, the Thracian Dionysus, or Zeus.
 Sabazius appears in Jordanes as Gebelezis.
 Leaving aside the suffixes -zius/-zis, the root Saba- = Gebele-, suggesting a relationship of the name of the goddess Cybele, as "Cybele's Zeus".
 Mnaseas of Patrae identified Zalmoxis with Cronos, as does Hesychius, who has "Σάλμοξις ὁ Κρόνος".

 In Plato's writings, Zalmoxis is mentioned as skilled in the arts of incantation.
 Zalmoxis gave his name to a particular type of singing and dancing (Hesych).
 His realm as a god is not very clear, as some considered him to be a sky-god, a god of the dead, or a god of the Mysteries.

+Celsus, in the fragments of his work against Christianity preserved by Origen, denounces the followers of Zalmoxis as amongst those who "practise such juggling tricks, in order to deceive their simple hearers, and who make gain by their deception".